Paul Coffey

-Paul Douglas Coffey (born June 1, 1961) is a Canadian former professional ice hockey defenceman who played for nine teams over 21 seasons in the National Hockey League (NHL).
+Paul Patrick Coffey (born June 1, 1961) is a Canadian former professional ice hockey defenceman who played for nine teams over 21 seasons in the National Hockey League (NHL).
 Known for his speed and scoring prowess, Coffey ranks second all-time among NHL defencemen in goals, assists, and points, behind only Ray Bourque.
 He won the James Norris Memorial Trophy as the NHL's best defenceman three times and was voted to eight end-of-season All-Star teams (four first-team and four second-team).
 He holds the record for the most goals by a defenceman in one season, 48 in 1985–86, and is the only defenceman to have scored 40 goals more than once, also doing it in 1983–84.
-He is also one of only two defencemen to score 100 points in a season more than one time, as he did it five times; Bobby Orr did it six times.
+He is also one of only two defencemen to score 100 points in a season more than once, as he did it five times; Bobby Orr did it six times.
 Coffey holds or shares 33 NHL records in the regular season and playoffs.

 During his NHL career, he played for the Edmonton Oilers, Pittsburgh Penguins, Los Angeles Kings, Detroit Red Wings, Hartford Whalers, Philadelphia Flyers, Carolina Hurricanes, Chicago Blackhawks, and Boston Bruins.
 He is a four-time Stanley Cup champion, winning three times with Edmonton and a fourth with Pittsburgh.

 Coffey was born in Weston, Ontario, and grew up in Malton, Ontario.
 The city of Mississauga renamed Malton Arena to Paul Coffey Arena and Wildwood Park to Paul Coffey Park in a ceremony on September 23, 2016.
 In 2017, Coffey was named one of the 100 Greatest NHL Players in history.